-Before you scuttle your relocation plans, here are some ways you may be able to remain a practicing lawyer in a new state — without taking another bar exam.
+Scuttle relocation plans?
+Ways you may be able to move to a new state and remain a practicing lawyer without taking another bar exam.

-Some areas of law are entirely federal in nature and, as such, you may be able to practice them in a state in which you are not admitted to the bar, so long as you are licensed in one of the U.S. states or territories.
-Such areas include bankruptcy, antitrust, immigration, Social Security, and trademark and patent law.
+Building a practice based on federal law is a safe alternative to allow you great physical mobility.
+Some areas of law are entirely federal in nature, and as such, you may be able to practice them in a state in which you are not admitted to the bar, so long as you are licensed in one of the U.S. states or territories.
+Some areas for such practices are bankruptcy, antitrust, immigration, Social Security, and trademark and patent.

-You may notice the qualifiers in the assertion of this section.
-That is because there is no bright-line rule that so long as you practice purely federal law you can practice in all capacities in any state so long as you are admitted in one.
+You may notice the qualifiers in the assertion of this section, as there is no bright-line rule that so long as you practice purely federal law you can practice in all capacities in any state as long as you are admitted in one.
 You must look at federal statutes governing your area of practice, the state rules for your new state and the rules of the local federal court in which you might practice.

 For example, 8 C.F.R.
 292.1 allows immigrants in the immigration process to be represented by attorneys admitted in any state; it also allows a variety of non-lawyers to provide such representation (including “reputable individuals”).
 So, if you move to Florida without being a member of the Florida bar, you can practice before the immigration agencies and immigration courts thanks to 8 C.F.R.
 292.1.

-This does not give you permission to practice before the U.S. District Court or Court of Appeals.
-To appear in federal court you must be admitted to that court.
-Now, you might be able to gain admission to the federal court depending on its rules, but there are 94 districts around the country and each one has its own criteria.
+However, this does not give you permission to practice before the U.S. District Court or Court of Appeals, as to appear in federal court you must be admitted to that court.
+You may be able to gain admission to the federal court depending on its rules, but with 94 districts around the country, each one has its own criteria.
 Many require you to be a member of the bar of the state in which the court sits.
 Often, a pro hac vice application to that court will not solve the problem, as a court will not grant multiple such applications for the same lawyer, and living in that state will usually prevent even one such motion from being granted.

-The proliferation of freelance opportunities for lawyers opens another possibility — work on legal projects without being the lawyer on the case.
-Many freelance projects involve providing the support for another lawyer’s work in the form of legal research or drafting of briefs and other papers.
+The proliferation of freelance opportunities for lawyers opens another possibility: to work on legal projects without being the lawyer on the case.
+Many freelance projects are for other lawyers, where you provide the support for the lawyer’s work in the form of legal research or drafting of briefs and other papers.
 Check your new state’s rules for whether performing such work is deemed practicing law in that state.
-If you will be performing functions that do not require a law license, then you should be able to do freelance work without being admitted to the state bar.
+A great resource for individual rules is Lawclerk’s 50-state survey on the subject.
+If you are performing functions as a freelance lawyer for which a law license is not required, you should be able to do this work without being admitted to the state bar.

 A great many lawyers find themselves evolving into service providers who are not actually practicing law.
-As markets expand for online or digital services, you may be able to take your talent for your area of law and translate it into a digital product to sell, or to a new legal-related company through which to provide support but not legal services.
-If you take this path, you may never need a bar license again.
+As markets expand for services like digital products, you may be able to take your talent for your area of law and translate it into a digital product to sell or a new legal-related company through which to provide support but non-legal services.
+If you take this path, you may never need to take a bar exam and get a bar license again.

-There are many possible avenues for continuing a legal career in a new state without sitting for the bar exam.
-Licensing issues should not prevent you from packing your boxes and setting down roots in a new state.
+With so many possible avenues for continuing your legal career in a new state without sitting for the bar exam, it is entirely reasonable to not let licensing issues prevent you from packing your boxes or your bags, setting down roots in a new state or becoming a nomad.

 Get really good ideas every day: Subscribe to the Daily Dispatch and Weekly Wrap (it’s free).
 Follow us on Twitter @attnyatwork.